demisto/content/Packs/Carbon_Black_Enterprise_Live_Response/Playbooks/playbook-Get_File_Sample_From_Path_-_VMware_Carbon_Black_EDR_-_Live_Response_API_README.md

-This playbook retrieve file from endpoints by path using VMware Carbon Black EDR (Live Response API).
+This playbook retrieves a file from endpoints by path using VMware Carbon Black EDR (Live Response API).
-Make sure to provide Carbon Black sensor ID of the endpoint from which you want to retrieve the file.
+Make sure to provide the Carbon Black sensor ID of the endpoint from which you want to retrieve the file.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* GenericPolling
+GenericPolling

 ### Integrations
 * carbonblackliveresponse
 * integration-Carbon_Black_Enterprise_Live_Response

 ### Scripts
-* Exists
+Exists

 ### Commands
 * cb-get-file-from-endpoint